nfischer/shelljs-transpiler/README.md

 web](https://nfischer.github.io/shelljs-transpiler/).
 Just type, copy-paste, or drag-and-drop your favorite shell script and see the results.

 Have a lot of scripts to transpile?
-Download this package to use the `transpile.js` binary.
-Check out the [Building the project](#building-the-project) section below for installation steps.
+Install this globally to use `sh2js` to transpile scripts from the command line.

 ## Think this is cool?